Fjord cruise tours in Norway

 The joy of missing out

 Have you heard of JOMO?
 The joy of missing out is the opposite of the more well-known FOMO – fear of missing out.
-For many, JOMO means going far away and relaxing, breaking the routine, finding peace, and experiencing something new and different.
+For many, JOMO means traveling to new places and relaxing.
+It is about breaking the routine, finding peace, and experiencing something new and different.

 And there’s no better place to embrace JOMO than the Norwegian fjords.